carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 ## Required Materials

-- <span style="font-weight:500;">Computer:</span> Students should have access to a desktop or laptop computer with a webcam.
+- **Computer:** Students should have access to a desktop or laptop computer with a webcam.
 A reliable internet connection will also be very important.
-- Sketchbook: It is extremely wise to plan your projects on paper before writing any code.
+- **Sketchbook:** It is extremely wise to plan your projects on paper before writing any code.
 In support of this, you are required to maintain a paper sketchbook for this course.
 Most assignments will require you to post images of your project sketches.
-- Programming Environments: This is a polyglot course; the programming environments used for example projects and sample code will be a mixture of p5.js (JavaScript, optionally with Visual Studio Code and the p5.vscode extension), Processing (Java), Python and possibly openFrameworks (C++) and Max/MSP/Jitter (visual programming environment).
+- **Programming Environments:** This is a polyglot course; the programming environments used for example projects and sample code will be a mixture of p5.js (JavaScript, optionally with Visual Studio Code and the p5.vscode extension), Processing (Java), Python and possibly openFrameworks (C++) and Max/MSP/Jitter (visual programming environment).
-- Camera: Students should have access to a digital camera to document certain projects.
+- **Camera:** Students should have access to a digital camera to document certain projects.
 A smartphone with a camera is acceptable.

 ## Learning Resources